Stag PDX: History

-Hope-Lang and his business partner opened the club on May 1, 2015, in a building completed in 1912.
-He said of the club's origins: "I love the idea of other gay male clubs, but I didn't like the atmosphere.
-I wanted to create a space where I would like to hang out, a true gentleman's club.
-I talked with a couple of dancers from another establishment and the idea came about very organically."

-In 2017, Kim Chi hosted the second annual, three-day beach party as part of the club's pride celebrations.
+In March 2023, Ali Quraishi, a dance manager at the club was arrested on multiple charges included the sexual assault of six of women while working at the club.
+Quraishi was found guilty on 23 counts and sentenced to 145 years in prison in February 2025.

 Reception

 In her review for Willamette Week, Lizzy Acker complimented the cocktails and said, "everything about Stag is a happy surprise".
 Furthermore, she wrote about her experience, "while the patrons are 90 percent male, not a single one side-eyed me, a woman, as I sat alone at the bar.
 By the time I left, someone had bought me a no-strings-attached drink and I had at least two new best friends.
 All in all, Stag might be my new favorite place in Portland."

 In 2015, The Huffington Post contributor Eddie Parsons wrote an article called "Portland in the Gay '90s vs PDX NOW".
 He said of his experience, in part, "I dropped into Stag and found the old Portland strippers have been replaced by Cirque de Soleil like acrobats but the vibe is good.
 The bar quickly filled up with people from all over the world without attitudes..."
 One of Stag's bartenders was a runner-up in the "Best Bartender" category of Willamette Week's "Best of Portland Readers' Poll 2020".